thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

     # mkfs.ext4 /dev/mapper/cryptroot
     ```

-3. Mount the opened LUKS device:
+4.  **Mount the opened LUKS device**:

     ```bash
     mount /dev/mapper/cryptroot /mnt
     ```

-4. After installing NixOS and generating your `hardware-configuration.nix`, add the following to your main `configuration.nix`:
+5. After installing NixOS and generating your `hardware-configuration.nix`, **add the following to your `configuration.nix`**:

     ```nix
     boot.initrd.luks.devices = {
       "cryptroot" = {
-        device = "/dev/disk/by-uuid/YOUR-LUKS-PARTITION-UUID"; # Replace with the actual UUID of /dev/nvme0n1p7
-        preLVM = true;
+        device = "/dev/disk/by-uuid/YOUR-LUKS-PARTITION-UUID"; # Replace with the actual UUID of your LUKS partition preLVM = true;
       };
     };
     ```

-    To get the UUID of your LUKS-formatted partition (`/dev/nvme0n1p7` in this example):
+    To find the UUID of your LUKS-formatted partition (e.g., `/dev/nvme0n1p7`):

     ```bash
     ls -la /dev/disk/by-uuid/
     ```

-    Example output, where `9abc-1234` would be the UUID for `/dev/nvme0n1p7`:

-    ```
-    lrwxrwxrwx 1 root root 10 Jun 28 13:00 1234-ABCD -> ../../nvme0n1p1
-    lrwxrwxrwx 1 root 10 Jun 28 13:00 9abc-1234 -> ../../nvme0n1p7
-    ```
+    Look for the UUID corresponding to your LUKS device (e.g., `9abc-1234` for `../../nvme0n1p7`).

 #### TPM-Based Encryption (Optional)

-The ProArt P16 H7606WI has a TPM 2.0 chip, which can be used to unlock the LUKS partition automatically during boot without manual passphrase entry:
+Your ProArt P16 H7606WI has a TPM 2.0 chip, which can automatically unlock the LUKS partition at boot without a passphrase.

-1. Ensure TPM is enabled in UEFI setup (BIOS).
+1.  **Enable TPM** in your UEFI (BIOS) settings.

-2. Install required tools in your `configuration.nix`:
+2.  **Install required tools** in your `configuration.nix`:

     ```nix
     environment.systemPackages = with pkgs; [